dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4LqtZrzI_ko" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Norms enable entities in sociophysical settings to collaborate objectively by promoting correspondance in perceived epistemic strucutures.
+In settings where the consequences of actions may induce turbulence that results wide ranging or negative impacts to economic, political and other realms, entites seek normative approaches to promote harmony.
+Though when the status quo imposes disadvantageous or disastrous implications for entities and thus, they are incentivized to disrupt the status quo.
+They do so by leveraging the degree of consensus and epistemic correspondance.
+This vastly coalesces certainty and confidence in statistical models, reducing the spatial and temporal complexity of games.

-# (Contrasting Legal Norms With Social Norms)
+# Consensus in Legal Norms

+The process of consensus in legal norms provides a simplified approach to understanding a unified model of norms as structures of disaggregable distributions with associated epistemic structures.
+The epistemics are codified into law with clearly denoted language.
+Precedent and other discourse enable quantified analysis of how these epistemic structures adapt to the influence of a well-organized web of actors, whose numbers scale in models far better than other sociophysical settings.
+The utility of legal norms is magnifed by their degree of consensus and stability, the impact of which greatly influence expectation and planning in business, economics, politics, international relations and society at all levels.
+Therefore, legal norms reach further levels of clarity and consensus than other more ephemerally structured social norms and legal norms.

 Legal norms are particularly useful in that it is simple to reason about them in the objective sense.
 Their structure is so well defined that AI in the form of analytic machines may datamine court records to identify patterns of deviation from legal norms.
 This can identify cases where sentencing decisions were too harsh, considering the judge's reasoning behind previous rulings.
 Precedent establishes norms that can be delineated into plain language, *whereby legal staff can collectively collaborate* to develop rhetoric or to strategically sieve away the disadvantageous space of argumentation.
 The latter refers to tactics including influencing what a judge determines as ["holding"](https://en.wikipedia.org/wiki/Holding_(law)) for a case or distorting the set of precedent & case history that would sift a case towards or away from rendering legal norms relevant for consideration.